repetere/component.tabs/README.md

 ```

 ##Notes
-* The Navigation Module uses Node's event Emitter for event handling.
+* The Tab Module uses Node's event Emitter for event handling.
 * The Template Generator uses EJS, but you can generate your own mark up
 * The less file is located in `resources/stylesheets`